Palma de Mallorca, Mallorca, Spain Port Guide

 Heads Up

-Be mindful of pickpockets in crowded areas, especially in tourist hotspots.
-Also, plan your return to the ship with ample time, as traffic can be unpredictable.
+Be cautious of pickpockets in crowded areas, especially in tourist hotspots.
+Always keep your belongings secure and be mindful of your surroundings.